-Q68.
+If not then it is something that should be passed to the Electoral Officer on Extn xxxx Q68 .
+I have received two voting documents Put cal through to the Electoral Officer on Extn xxxx Q69 .
 Do all the staff working on the election know who I voted for? Α No, your vote remains secret under the required roll scrutiny and counting procedures.
-Q69.
+Q70 .
 Can I help someone fill out their voting documents? Α Under the Local Electoral Act 2001, you cannot interfere or influence any person as to how they can vote.
 If authorised by a voter who is physically impaired, visually impaired or for whom English is a second language, a person can assist them to vote as directed by the voter.
 An authorisation to do this should be completed (LER 34).
-Q70.
+Q71.
 What happens to all the voting documents after the elections?
 A They are delivered to the District Court and kept for 21 days so that the Court can access them should there be any application for recount or petition for inquiry.
 After 21 days, the court is responsible for destroying them.
-Q71.
-What is FPP?
-A This is the First Past the Post voting system.
-The candidate or candidates that get the most votes win(s).
-You should mark those you want to vote for with a tick in the circle.
-Do not vote for more than the number of candidates shown in the instructions.
-Electio n Results Q72.
-When will we know the results of the election? Α Progress and preliminary results will be announced as soon as possible after 12 noon on Saturday 8 October 2022.
+Q72.
+What is STV and how do I vote in an STV election?
+A STV stands for Single Transferable Vote.
+STV is a preferential system of voting where you can rank as few or as many candidates as you like.
+It is a single vote which can be transferred between candidates to ensure the vote contributes to the election of at least one candidate and is not wasted.
+If a popular candidate does not need all the votes he or she receives, a proportion is transferred to the voter's next preference.
+On the other hand, if a candidate is not popular and receives few votes, those votes are transferred to a voter's next preference.